JKirchartz/jkirchartz.github.com/_drafts/impossibility_of_web_development.md

 spending a [Billion dollars on a server farm][8]!

 Being as big as Facebook might be your goal, but it's impossible to get there overnight.
-Most of the sites I've worked on have run very comfortably on a
+Most of the sites I've seen have run very comfortably on a
 $5-per-month VPS[^1] &mdash; with one core, one gigabyte of memory, and a terabyte or two of transfers (depending on the provider).
 You don't need a lot of power or a fancy machine to host your website - you can use [solar power and a single-board computer][10] if you'd like.

+One of the hardest lessons I had to learn early on in my development career is that the technologies used to produce your website don't really matter.
+Your code does not have to be clever, clean, or beautiful &mdash; it just has to run[^3].
+You can use any language you'd like to power your site, don't worry too much about what you've chosen, find something good enough for now and put it together in any combination you'd like.
+So like they say on the [ShopTalk Show][11]:

+## *Just Make Websites*